maddie35/TakeHome/Phase1Audit.md

 ## P2 — Polish

-### j.
+### k.
 Ordered lists used for non-sequential content

 Numbered lists sometimes appear where unordered lists should be used, for example, under Desktop extensions > Enterprise deployment.